 The strains of Salmonella which caused the outbreak are Salmonella Okatie and Salmonella Thompson.

-Considering this outbreak, it becomes so important for the online vendors to go for Kratom lab testing as such events can not only have a negative impact on their business but put a quick ban to Kratom and its products.
+Considering this outbreak, it becomes so important for online vendors to go for Kratom lab testing as such events can not only have a negative impact on their business but put a quick ban to Kratom and its products.
 This adds significance to the Kratom lab testing.

-What Are Lab Tests Are Used To Check Kratom Ingredients?
+Which Lab Tests Are Used To Check Kratom Ingredients?

 The lists of tests that Kratom may undergo include the following;